waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

 - They all offer different performance with different prices but the common factor is that the IOPS can be configured independent of the volume size and they are designed for super high performance situations

 - These are for low latency and consistent low latency are important characteristics
+- you pay for the size of the volumne and the provisioned IOPS that you need

 - with io1 and io2 you can achieve **64,000 IOPS per volume** - that's 4 times the maximum for GP2 and GP3